FriendsOfCake/crud-users/README.markdown

 - `token` of a type of your choice, for instance of type `VARCHAR`.
 - `verified` of type `BOOLEAN`, e.g. `TINYINT(1)` for MySQL.

+# Support / Questions

+You can join us on IRC in the #FriendsOfCake channel for any support or questions.